mitchellfchan/IKB/FAQ.md

 # IKB FAQ

 ## Can I visit the Zones of Immaterial Pictorial Sensibility?
-Yes, the artwork itself is now deployed to Swarm.
+Yes, the artwork is now deployed to Swarm.
 Visit it at:
 ```
 http://swarm-gateways.net/bzz:/0a52f265d8d60a89de41a65069fa472ac3b130c269b4788811220b6546784920
 ```